scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 #### TRC Update Discovery {#discover-trcupdate}

 Relying parties MUST have at least one valid TRC available.
 Relying parties MUST discover TRC updates within the grace period defined in the updated TRC.
 They SHOULD discover TRC updates in a matter of minutes to hours.
-Additionally, the following requirement must be satisfied:
+Additionally, the following requirement MUST be satisfied:

 **Requirement**<br>
 Any entity sending information that is secured by the CP-PKI MUST be able to provide all the necessary trust material to verify said information.